lcr95/lcr95-backup.github.io/_posts/2020-05-03-flink-kafka-consumer-issue.md

     - Kafka
 ---

-Something interesting was found when running Flink job that consumes Kafka stream data as a source. **No matter how many parallelism there is always 1 task manager consuming data from Kafka**.
+Something interesting found when running Flink job that consumes Kafka stream data as a source. **No matter how much parallelism set there is always 1 task manager consuming data from Kafka**.